quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 Update Max Ack Delay values MUST be immediately used for delaying acknowledgements; see {{sending}}.

-On subsequently received ACK-FREQUENCY frames, the endpoint MUST check if this is a more recent frame than any previous ones, as follows:
+On a subsequently received ACK-FREQUENCY frame, the endpoint MUST check if this is more recent than any previous ones, as follows:

+- If the sequence number in the frame is not greater than the largest one seen so far, the endpoint MUST ignore this frame.

 - If the sequence number in the frame is greater than the largest one seen so far, the endpoint MUST immediately replace old recorded state with values